Mechanical-Advantage/AdvantageScope/docs/INDEX.md

-# Welcome to AdvantageScope!
+# Welcome to Advantage Scope!

-AdvantageScope is a robot diagnostics, log review/analysis, and data visualization application for FIRST Robotics Competition.
+Advantage Scope is a robot diagnostics, log review/analysis, and data visualization application for FIRST Robotics Competition.

 ## Getting Started

-These links cover the basics you need to know to use AdvantageScope.
+These links cover the basics you need to know to use Advantage Scope.

 - [App Navigation](/docs/NAVIGATION.md)
 - [Downloading/Opening Log Files](/docs/OPEN-FILE.md)
 - [Connecting to Live Sources](/docs/OPEN-LIVE.md)
 - [Custom Fields/Robots/Joysticks](/docs/CUSTOM-CONFIG.md)

 ## Tab Information

-AdvantageScope supports many ways to view and analyze data, organized into Tabs.
+Advantage Scope supports many ways to view and analyze data, organized into Tabs.
 The type of visualization is selectable for each new Tab opened, and multiple Tabs of a given type can be open at once.
 Tabs can be named for ease of organization and many can "pop out" to separate windows for simultaneous, synchronized data viewing.

 - 📉 [Line Graph](/docs/tabs/LINE-GRAPH.md)
 - 🔢 [Table](/docs/tabs/TABLE.md)